A. The Last Early Humans

 At long last, the moment we’ve been waiting for!
 After patiently waiting 100,000 years 100,000 times over, this universe finally produced Homo sapiens.
 Anthropologists also refer to our species as “modern humans”, to distinguish sapiens from the extinct members of the Homo genus.

 When we pick up a natural history book, we crave easy answers to simple questions like, “Where and when did the first modern humans live?”
 The answers to these questions depend just as much on our own arbitrary categories as on the facts of the past.
 If we are to understand the origins of the “modern human”, we must now wrestle with its definition.
 Brace yourself; it’s complicated.
 In fact, there are at least four ways to define human modernity: cladistic, anatomical, genetic, and behavioral.
 These characteristics all emerged gradually (and not necessarily together) over a considerable span of time.

 The modern human clade is the family tree of our ancestors shared by no other species, living or extinct.
-Depending on our definition of “species” and the history of inter-human cross-breeding, this clade originated somewhere between 30,000 and 2,000,000 years ago!
-Most scientists would agree that the departure of Neanderthals from Africa several hundred thousand years ago was the last significant speciation event.
-The Heidelbergs left behind in Africa were apparently our parent species.
+Depending on our definition of “species” and the history of inter-human crossbreeding, this clade could have originated anywhere between 30,000 and 2,000,000 years ago!
+Most scientists would characterize the departure of pre-Neanderthal Heidelbergs from Africa several hundred thousand years ago as the last significant speciation event.
+The Heidelbergs who remained in Africa were the first ancestors unique to our species.
 There is no definitive line where heidelbergensis ends or sapiens begins.

 C. Out of Africa One Last Time